SuperOfficeDocs/superoffice-docs/user-guide/en/person/move.md

 [!include[Requirement](../includes/note-req-manage-entities.md)]

-You can move a contact from one company to another.
-If a contact has been set up under the wrong company, or if they have changed department, they can be moved, including their activities and memberships.
-You also have the option of disconnecting a contact from a company.
+You can move a contact - including their activities and memberships - from one company to another, for example, if a contact was set up under the wrong company, or if they changed department.
+Alternatively, disconnect the contact from the company.

 **Steps:**